 Robin by David Itzkoff

 Full disclosure here: this one in on my to-read list.
-Robin just came out May 15, 2018, and I cannot wait to read this biography of Robin Williams.
+Robin published spring 2018, and I cannot wait to read this biography of Robin Williams.
 Williams had me hooked with the Dead Poets Society, first shown to me by my freshman year high school English teacher.
 From Mrs. Doubtfire to Goodwill Hunting, Williams has always struck a chord in my heart.
 He is a fantastic comedian and improviser.
 I want to learn more about his internal suffering from mental illness.
 Who would not want to read more about the man who won over the world?
 Order a copy here on Amazon or Barnes and Noble.

 Hillbilly Elegy: A Memoir of Family Culture and Crisis by J.D.
 Vance